 With no moving parts and powered by solar energy, this is an affordable and resilient irrigation pumping solution for resource poor environments.
-CSRC is working with patent holder Longcroft engineering, the University of Huddersfield’s Turbo Charger Research Institute and third sector organisation iDE (International Development Enterprises) to improve pump efficiency and effectiveness and field test it with farmers in Africa.
+SRC is working with patent holder Longcroft engineering, the University of Huddersfield’s Turbo Charger Research Institute and third sector organisation iDE (International Development Enterprises) to improve pump efficiency and effectiveness and field test it with farmers in Africa.

 - Capacity building in agricultural innovation services in CEE countries (Catalyst project) (Professor Gerard McElwee)

 This research project aims to support agricultural innovation within the CEE region by identifying the skillsets and knowledge needed by practicing agricultural innovation professionals.
 Results will inform a training programme and the development of a toolkit in order to boost capacity building actions in the area of agricultural innovation services in CEE countries.

 This project is funded by the Erasmus+ programme of the European Union.
 To find out more, please click on the Catalyst logo below.